 B'nei Mitzvah Preparation

 Celebrating becoming Bar/Bat Mitzvah at Congregation Beth Am is an important step towards becoming a knowledgeable Jew.
-Our B’nei Mitzvah preparation process includes a minimum of four years of study in our youth education (Hebrew and Judaica) program, as well as individual work with a Bar/Bat Mitzvah tutor and our clergy.
+Our B’nei Mitzvah preparation process includes a minimum of four years of study in our youth education (Hebrew and Judaica) program.
+The final six months of preparation happen in our Beit Midrash program, during which students meet regularly with their fellow students and spend some time working individually with a Bar/Bat Mitzvah tutor and our clergy.

 Approximately 24 months before your child’s 13th birthday, you will receive a Bar/Bat Mitzvah date packet.
 At that time you will be invited to fill out and return a form indicating your preferred dates for your child’s Bar/Bat Mitzvah service.
 You will also have the opportunity to choose a partner (another student who will share the Bar/Bat Mitzvah with your child).
 If you prefer, we can select a partner for your child.
 After you have returned the form listing your preferences, you will receive a written confirmation of your child’s Bar/Bat Mitzvah date and partner.